pybamm-team/pybamm.org/content/learn.md

 ## Get help

-You can get help by posting questions on the PyBaMM Slack page or in [GitHub discussions](https://github.com/pybamm-team/PyBaMM/discussions).
+You can get help by posting questions on the [PyBaMM Slack channels](/slack/) or preferably in [GitHub discussions](https://github.com/pybamm-team/PyBaMM/discussions).
 You can also get paid support from [Ionworks](https://ion-works.com/services).